-Closure of the University
+• Closure of the University

-The risk that the University is no longer able to operate or decides to cease operating is low because our financial management is sound, as evidenced by our Annual Financial Return 2021 submitted to the OfS in February 2022.
+The risk that the University is no longer able to operate or decides to cease operating is low.
+Our financial management is sound, as evidenced by internal and external audit findings and demonstrated in our Annual Financial Return 2022 submitted to the OfS in February 2023.
 This shows that the University is carrying strong cash balances which are predicted to remain that way in the period to 31 July 2026.
-This is due to maturing existing contracts and is not reliant on forecasts of strong student number growth.
-We benefit from strong support from local stakeholder groups, including local councils who have invested heavily in the establishment of a University presence in the county as a key driver for regional economic, social and cultural development.
+The University ensures that forecasts of student recruitment and retention are based on realistic assumptions and are set with regard to the wider sector environment.
+Robust estimates are also made of potential cost increases over the forecast period.
+We benefit from strong support from local stakeholder groups, including local councils who have invested heavily in the establishment of a university presence in the county as a key driver for regional economic, social and cultural development.
 We also have business continuity plans to enable the recovery of key business processes following a disaster or incident.